-I'm a first year graduate student at Stanford University pursuing a Ph.D. in Computer Science.
+I'm a second year graduate student at Stanford University pursuing a Ph.D. in Computer Science.
+My advisor is John Mitchell.
 My current research is in programing languages; this means I study how languages are designed, static analysis, and much more.
 I graduated from the University of California, Santa Barbara with a double major in mathematics and computer science in the College of Creative Studies.
-My occasionally technical blog, which is rarely updated, is .berkeleyrc.

 I am also a Bahá'í; this is very important to me.
 In my copious free time I'm learning to play the drums and exploring the bay area!